 1. There is no better place than the top of a mountain

 I had always loved walking but I had never been a ‘hiker’.
-Hiking I always thought was for those gaggly people that spent days and weeks walking up mountains looking incredibility fit and toned.
-Not for me.
+Hiking was for those people that were super fit and spent days and weeks walking up mountains looking incredibility healthy.

 My first mountain was Scafell Pike

-Having made it with the help of two walking poles and a lot of pep talk, I was fed with lots of drugs in preparation for the descent.
+Having made it to the top with the help of two walking poles and lots of pep talk, I was fed lots of drugs in preparation for the descent.

 Experience of a lifetime